-- 1. For the purpose of the withholding tax computations, the Company has taken a position not to consider some of the transactions and amounts recognized during the periods from 1st April 2013 to 30th November 2016.
+1. For the purpose of the withholding tax computations, the Company has taken a position not to consider some of the transactions and amounts recognized during the periods from 1st April 2013 to 30th November 2016.
 Maldives Inland Revenue Authority ("MIRA") has disputed the positions taken by the Company and issued notice of tax assessments on withholding tax together with the applicable fines and penalties.
-In addition to that, MIRA has sent a statement of dues of the Company as at 28th October 2021 and accordingly, the Company requires to settle withholding tax amounted to US\$ 2,861,123/- and fines on withholding tax amounted to US\$ 4,352,623/-. - However, the Company has not recognized the additional tax liability along with the applicable fines and penalties on the non-settlement of such taxes in these financial statements as the management is of view that the Company will be able to successfully defend and object the notice of tax assessments.
-In the absence of written agreement with MIRA on the above tax exposures, we were unable to determine whether any adjustments to these financial statements were necessary. - 2.
+In addition to that, MIRA has issued a statement of dues of the Company as at 28th October 2021 and accordingly, the Company requires to settle withholding tax amounted to US\$ 2,861,123/- and fines on withholding tax amounted to US\$ 4,352,623/-.

+However, the Company has not recognized the additional tax liability along with the applicable fines and penalties on the non-settlement of such taxes in these financial statements as the management is of view that the Company will be able to successfully defend and object the notice of tax assessments.

+Based on the MIRA statement of dues obtained on 28th October 2021, the possible additional fines through 29th October 2021 to 31st December 2022 are, fines on business profit tax amounting to US\$ 1,956,723/- and fines on withholding tax amounting to US\$ 1,013,868/-.
+In the absence of written agreement with MIRA on the above tax exposures, we were unable to determine whether any adjustments to these financial statements were necessary.

 During the year ended 31st December 2016, the Company has recognized US\$ 22,960,495/- as other income arising from the write-back of consultancy fee payable to Ellan Vannin International Holdings Limited [GMR Airport (Global) Limited ("GAGL")] along with the applicable withholding tax payable.

 However, we were unable to verify the existence and accuracy of the income recognized from the write-back of the balance in the absence of sufficient and appropriate audit evidence and further, the reversal of withholding tax liability is not in line with the requirements of the tax regulations.
-Accordingly, retained earnings balance has been overstated and liabilities have been understated by US\$ 22,960,495/- as at 31st December 2021. - 3.
-The Company has recognized US\$ 1,610,000/- as an operator fee payable to Malaysia Airports Consultancy Services SDN BHD ("MAHB") during the year ended 31st December 2017. - Further, the Company and MAHB have agreed to assign the above due balance to GMR Holding (Mauritius) Limited during the year ended 31st December 2018.
-However, the Company has not recognized the withholding tax applicable on the above expense in these financial statements and accordingly, retained earnings balance is overstated and withholding tax payable balance is understated by US\$ 178,899/- as at 31st December 2021.
+Accordingly, retained earnings balance has been overstated and liabilities have been understated by US\$ 22,960,495/- as at 31st December 2022.